 -

 Perfect Competition: This market structure is characterized by a large number of small firms, homogeneous products, perfect information, and free entry and exit.
 In a perfectly competitive market, no single firm can influence the market price; they are price takers.
 Agriculture is often cited as an example, where many farmers sell similar products like wheat or corn.
-However, perfect competition in its purest form is rare in the real world.
+That said, perfect competition in its purest form is rare in the real world.

 -